abbeymart/mcdbcrud/README.md

-# mccrud | github.com/abbeymart/mccrud
+# mcdbcrud | github.com/abbeymart/mcdbcrud

-- CRUD operations package for RDBMS in Go - PostgreSQL and SQLite[TBD]
+- CRUD operations package for RDBMS in Go - PostgreSQL [and MySQL and SQLite - work-in-progress]
-- Consideration/Optional: add mongoDB package features, as required
 - See the test files for different test cases / scenarios and usage